carlesloriente/jekyllthemes/_posts/2023-02-28-jekyll-theme-panda.markdown

 ## Contribute

-Bug reports and pull requests are welcome on GitHub at [https://github.com/sorphwer/jekyll-theme-panda](https://github.com/sorphwer/jekyll-theme-panda).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/sorphwer/jekyll-theme-panda](https://github.com/sorphwer/jekyll-theme-panda){:target="_blank"}{:rel="noopener noreferrer"}.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org){:target="_blank"}{:rel="noopener noreferrer"} code of conduct.